Don Ortiz, more commonly known as Don P (Don Perion), is a rapper, producer, entrepreneur and philanthropist.

-Don P is the product of a broken home in the impoverished southwest side of Denver.
-Due to his mother going threw a drug-addiction during the 1980-1990's crack-epidemic, Don was raised by his father; a single construction worker who worked hard but still struggled to get by.
+Don P, formerly known as Fatal, was born in the impoverished southwest side of Denver and raised by his father; a single construction worker who worked hard but still struggled to get by.
 Growing up most of his life in a one bedroom apartment, Don P rarely would invite friends over to avoid being embarrassed if they found out he slept on the couch and did not have a room of his own.
 Although his father did his best to make it feel like home, there was no avoiding the gun fights that happened outside regularly due to the local drug-dealers who lived across the street.
 Its events like these that were starting to shape a young Don's mind.
-Maybe a curse and a blessing, his father was injured at work which forced them to apply to Section 8 housing, something Don's father was against being dependent on, but had no choice while going through a lawsuit for his injury.
-The voucher allowed them to move into a house in a better neighborhood.
+Maybe a curse and a blessing, his father was injured at work and could not work which forced them to apply to Section 8 housing, something Don's father was against being dependent on, but had no choice while going through a lawsuit for his injury.
+The voucher allowed them to move into a house, in a better neighborhood.

-Soon after Don P founded Mogul Gang Records.
-Being the only artist on the label, Don P still happened to get the attention of almost every artist in the state, and other states looking to sign to Mogul Gang Records.
+Soon after Don P founded own label and signed himself as the first artist.
+Being the only artist on the label, Don P still happened to get the attention of almost every artist in the state, and other states looking to sign to him.
 Little did they know, Don P was on the brink of becoming homeless.
-With Don P's fathers going to jail he was forced to take over his bills until he was released.
-With Don's music on hold, little job experience and a normal 9-5 not paying enough, he had to make money the only way he knew how; by hustling.
+With Don P's fathers going to jail he took over his bills until he was released.
+With Don's music on hold, little job experience and a normal 9-5 not paying enough, he had to make money the only way he knew how, by hustling.
 He invested every dollar he had into product.
-After growing up seeing 4 of his older cousins in jail from husting and never wanting to do it himself, he tried it anyway and learned he was pretty good at it and began to shift all his focus to making money.
+After growing up seeing 4 of his older cousins in jail from hustling and never wanting to do it himself, he tried it anyway and learned he was pretty good at it and began to shift all his focus to making money.
 With extra money Don P began making music again and telling stories of what he was going through in his music all while providing his followers with a first hand look at his lifestyle.
-Right when things were seeming under-control, Don P was told he had 30 days to move out of his house at a time when the rent prices doubled because the landlord felt it was the best time to sell the property to make the most money.
+Right when things were seeming under-control, Don P was told the homeowner he was renting from was selling the house and he had 30 days to move out, at a time when the rent prices in Denver doubled due to cannabis legalization.
 Forced out, with money for hotels running out quick and nowhere to go, Don P became homeless.